koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

 This function utilizes the awesome [Org-ref](https://github.com/jkitchin/org-ref) library functions, such as `arxiv-get-pdf-add-bibtex-entry`.
 Given an Arxiv identifier, this function firsts constructs a bibtex entry with the paper metadata and stores it in `arxiv_bib`, which is a variable I had set to point to my centralized bib file.
 Then, the function downloads the pdf, renames the pdf to the bibtex key, and saves it in `arxiv_pdf_loc`, which is another variable I had defined which points to the directory where I want to save the pdfs.

-I add a Doom Emacs keybinding to quickly fetch the arxiv file.
+We can add a Doom Emacs keybinding to quickly fetch the arxiv file.
 This allows me to call `SPC n a` from the Elfeed entry buffer.

 ```elisp
 (map! :leader